-- Public Works participated in two business outreach and development events this quarter, in alignment with our commitment to creating equitable contracting opportunities for underutilized businesses.
-These events reached approximately 500 attendees, provided information and resources on how to do business with Public Works, and took place in partnership with various agencies including Board offices, the Department of Economic Opportunity, LA Metro, and LA City Public Works.
-Advertisement for these events reached nearly 34,000 people/businesses who have expressed interest in County contracting. - 2.
+- 1. Public Works participated in five business outreach and development events this quarter, in alignment with our commitment to creating equitable contracting opportunities for underutilized businesses.
+These events reached approximately 1,100 attendees, provided information and resources on how to do business with Public Works, and took place in partnership with various agencies, including Board offices, the Department of Economic Opportunity, LA Metro, US Army Corp of Engineers, City of Pasadena, and Pasadena Public Works.
+Advertisements for these events reached nearly 33,000 people, and businesses expressed interest in County contracting. - 2.
 Public Works is dedicated to promoting equity in contracting by implementing key programs aimed at supporting individuals facing barriers to employment in Los Angeles County and empowering small and historically underutilized businesses with the knowledge and resources to compete for contracting opportunities.
 These programs include the Countywide Community Workforce Agreement, the Local and Targeted Worker Hiring Program, and the Contractor Development and Bonding Assistance Program.
 During this reporting period, Public Works continued to increase staffing resources to enhance support for these initiatives. - 3.
-PCAM began collecting data from all firms interested in Public Works contracting opportunities in order to determine if a firm is a small business or historically underutilized business; how they learned about the opportunity; if the firm submits a proposal; and if the firm is ultimately awarded a contract.
+PCAM began collecting data from all firms interested in Public Works contracting opportunities to determine if a firm is a small business or historically underutilized business, how they learned about the opportunity, if the firm submits a proposal, and if the firm is ultimately awarded a contract.
 This data will help Public Works target outreach to boost the participation in County contracting.